We’ll meet up on Zoom!

 Theme – The themes will change each week and are announced in our Friday News.
 If you are interested in spearheading one such themed session contact us via support@g4gfoundation.org.

-First SUNDAY OF THE MONTH
+First SATURDAY OF THE MONTH

 This forum will provide enthusiasts an opportunity to discuss the creation, solution, and layout of pencil-and-paper puzzles.
-Our first meeting will focus on the format of these monthly meetings, which will include the critique of participants’ original puzzles by P&PP. Caveat: this forum will NOT be looking at traditional puzzles (like Sudoku, unless the creator adds an unusual twist), interactive puzzles (such as those done in a browser or on a phone), or 3D puzzles (like Rubik’s cube)
+Our first meeting will focus on the format of these monthly meetings, which will include the critique of participants’ original puzzles by P&PP. Caveat: this forum will NOT be looking at traditional puzzles (like Sudoku, unless the creator adds an unusual twist), interactive puzzles (such as those done in a browser or on a phone), or 3D puzzles (like Rubik’s cube).

-SECOND SUNDAY OF THE MONTH
+Second SATURDAY OF THE MONTH

 Rediscovering Martin Gardner’s Mathematical Games column from Scientific American

-Third SUNDAY OF THE MONTH
+Third SATURDAY OF THE MONTH

 VARIOUS TOPICS

-OTHER SUNDAYS OF THE MONTH
+OTHER SATURDAYS OF THE MONTH

-Stay tuned for weekly topics posted every Friday on our News & Announcements webpage
+Stay tuned for weekly topics posted every Friday on our News & Announcements webpage.

 Past Themed Sessions